open-resources/physics_bank/content/public/019.Magnetism/Electromagnetic Induction/OSUPv2p13_13/OSUPv2p13_13.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: Moving Ring Through Magnetic Field
+    params_vars_title: Moving Ring Through Magnetic Field
-      part1:
-        ans1:
-          value: A counterclockwise current is induced in the ring.
+    params_part1_ans1_value: A counterclockwise current is induced in the ring.
-        ans2:
-          value: A clockwise current is induced in the ring.
+    params_part1_ans2_value: A clockwise current is induced in the ring.
-        ans3:
-          value: No current is induced in the ring.
+    params_part1_ans3_value: No current is induced in the ring.
-      part2:
-        ans1:
-          value: A counterclockwise current is induced in the ring.
+    params_part2_ans1_value: A counterclockwise current is induced in the ring.
-        ans2:
-          value: A clockwise current is induced in the ring.
+    params_part2_ans2_value: A clockwise current is induced in the ring.
-        ans3:
-          value: No current is induced in the ring.
+    params_part2_ans3_value: No current is induced in the ring.
-      part3:
-        ans1:
-          value: A counterclockwise current is induced in the ring.
+    params_part3_ans1_value: A counterclockwise current is induced in the ring.
-        ans2:
-          value: A clockwise current is induced in the ring.
+    params_part3_ans2_value: A clockwise current is induced in the ring.
-        ans3:
-          value: No current is induced in the ring.
+    params_part3_ans3_value: No current is induced in the ring.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 The figure below shows a conducting ring at various positions as it moves through a magnetic field.

 <img src="Fig13_13.png">